Ivan Samoylovych: Conflict with Golitsyn and downfall

 In 1679 Poland invited Vasily Golitsyn (prime-minister of Russia) to join the Holy League against the Turks.
-The Eternal Peace Treaty between Poland and Russia ran contrary with Samoylovych's plans to annex the right bank of the Dnieper, which still remained under Polish dominion since the Treaty of Andrusovo.
+The Eternal Peace Treaty between Poland and Russia ran contrary with Samoylovych's plans to annex the Right Bank of the Dnieper, which still remained under Polish dominion since the Treaty of Andrusovo.
 Samoylovych attempted to persuade Russian boyars of Polish treachery but, failing in his design, sent an angry letter to the king of Poland.
 Despite subsequent apologies, this incident would eventually contribute to his downfall.

 In 1687, Golitsyn and Samoylovych failed in their Crimean campaigns against the Crimean Khanate on account of steppe fires.
 It was rumoured that it was Samoylovych who had set the steppe on fire, because he preferred the Tatars to the Poles.
 Golitsyn, meanwhile, was exasperated at Samoylovych's friendship with Prince Romodanovsky, his old political rival, and finally resolved to replace him with a more tractable Cossack.

-In June 1687, Ivan Mazepa used the popular discontent with Samoylovych's haughty manners and high taxes to accuse him of separatism.
-Thereupon his youngest son, Hryhory Samoylovych, was incriminated in slandering the Tsar and executed in Sevsk.
+Samoilovych's authoritarian tendencies and despotism made him highly unpopular among the Cossack starshyna.
+As a result of a plot, members of opposition from the ranks of Cossack elite accused him of abuse of power, treason and secret contacts with the Crimean khan.
+In June 1687, Ivan Mazepa used the popular discontent with Samoilovych's haughty manners and high taxes to accuse him of separatism.
+Thereupon his youngest son, Hryhory Samoilovych, was incriminated in slandering the Tsar and executed in Sevsk.
 The old hetman and his family were arrested and exiled to Tobolsk in Siberia, where he died in 1690.